Purfview/IMDb-Scout-Mod/README.md

   - `%search_string%`: The movie title (e.g. Yojimbo).
 Depends on your preferences at www.imdb.com/preferences/general .
   - `%search_string_orig%`: The original movie title (e.g. Yôjinbô).
 Reverts to %search_string% if an original title is not set at IMDb.
   - `%year%`: The movie year (e.g. 1961).
+  - `%seriesid%`: For the streaming APIs.
+The IMDb ID of series.
+  - `%seasonid%`: For the streaming APIs.
+Season number.
+  - `%episodeid%`: For the streaming APIs.
+Episode number.

 See the script for examples.